Compliant Explicit Reference Governor for Contact Friendly Robotic Manipulators: Preliminaries

+with initial conditions $[\hat q(0)^\top;\dot{\hat q}(0)^\top]=x$.
+The forward dynamics are integrated via Symplectic Euler for computational efficiency and details on finite-horizon predictions and discrete dynamics are in \cite{ERG_Robot}.

 If $s(q)$ is treated like a hard constraint, the proposed ERG scheme outputs $\dot v=0$ and brings the robot to a full stop.
-Although this behavior is safe, it prevents movement until the contact is resolved.
-The next section is the main contribution of the paper: it introduces a compliant ERG that allows the robot to safely operate ($\dot v\neq0$) while in contact.
+Although this behavior is safe, it prevents movement until contact is resolved.
+The next section introduces the main contribution: a compliant ERG enabling the robot to operate safely ($\dot v\neq0$) while in contact.